Enabling Solr OCR

 A confirmation box warns you that enabling OCR will require you to restart Solr.

-9. In the Admin portal, go to Settings, and click the Content Search tab again.
+- In the admin portal, go to the Content Search settings page again.

 Install and enable Solr OCR on Linux Ubuntu